 Whether you’re too busy, trying to lose weight or are just not genuinely hungry, there’s really no good reason to skip breakfast.
-In fact, new research has found that not eating breakfast may actually increase a woman's risk of contracting a disease.
+In fact, new research has found that not eating breakfast may actually increase a person’s risk of contracting a disease.

 5. Diabetes